ms2data/ms2-quick-start/README.md

 You can read about organizations > projects > packages structures in the [MS2 Portal Getting Started Guide →](docs/portal.md)

+## Step 1: Build a Semantic Model with the MS2 AI Copilot

+At the core of MS2 is the **semantic model**—a governed, versioned interface that defines how your data should be understood and used.
+Think of it as a **semantic API**: it captures not just structure, but business meaning.
+You'll use the **MS2 AI Copilot in VS Code** to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.

 #### Generate Your Semantic Model

 1. In the file view within the `ecommerce` folder, create a new file: `ecommerce.malloy` (files that end in `.malloy` are Malloy model files)